tanmay67/chatbot/README.md

 <br>

-#### Using "RapisAPI's Api of ChatGPT Api" not "OpenAI apis" as they are paid, and i used all my free credits
+#### Note: I am using "Rapid API's Api of ChatGPT Api" not "OpenAI apis" as they are paid, and i used all my free credits

 <br>